MrShameer/ThreeJS-WebGL-Template/README.md

   <br>
 </h1>

-<h4 align="center">Basic ThreeJS/WebGL Tutorial & Template<br>Feel free to take the code.
-I have provided comments throught the code and simple steps on how to use it</h4>
+<h4 align="center">Basic ThreeJS/WebGL Tutorial & Template<br>Feel free to take the code<br>I have provided comments throught the code and simple steps on how to use it</h4>

 <p align="center">
   <a href="#fluid-simulation">Fluid Simulation</a>